-One can easily become confused as to the sequence of the prophetic events at the end of this age and the beginning of the next – the events of the tribulation represent the end of the present dispensation and the beginning of the next dispensation.
-I say this because later in this article I want to better explain this dispensational change as it relates to the binding of Satan.
-The two dispensations have differing and distinguishing characteristics (contrasts really) that are associated with whether he is bound or not, as a fact of Scripture.
+One can easily become confused as to the sequence of the prophetic events at the end of this age and the beginning of the next – the events of the tribulation represent a transition period ending the present dispensation and beginning the next.
+Later in this article I want to explain the differences between these two dispensations as they relate to the binding of Satan.
+The two dispensations have distinguishing characteristics (contrasts really) that are associated with whether or not the devil is bound, as a fact of Scripture.

 The judgments coming from God’s throne in heaven during the tribulation period before Christ returns are preparatory judgments – they prepare the world for the coming physical kingdom of God.
 They are seen in the book of Revelation as seals (Rev. 6), trumpets (Rev. 8), and bowls of wrath (Rev. 15; 16) from on high.
 Yet, sadly, despite all this, men on the earth will not repent (Rev. 9:21; 16:11).
 Then when Christ returns we have the warring judgments and the physical destruction of all Satan’s direct instruments of evil; Satan is then bound in chains.
 After this we have the judgment of the quick (living) on earth – this is Christ’s judgement of what remains of Israel excluding the Jewish remnant (Rev. 7:1-8), and the judgment of the remaining Gentile nations (Matt.
 25:31-46; the sheep and goats).
 For a thousand years Jesus will rule with a rod of iron and put all enemies under His feet (I Cor.
 15:24-25).
 He will reign by judgments in righteousness, bringing in peace (Ps.
 96:10-13, 97:1-2, 98:2-3, 9, 99:1-4).
 At the end of the thousand years Satan will be loosed from his bonds and pit, and will deceive certain ones on the earth.
 They will be destroyed by fire from God out of heaven.
 Satan will be cast into the lake of fire, where the Roman beast and antichrist are already (Rev. 19:20; 20:10).
 Then all the dead will be raised to be judged by Christ at the great white throne judgment (Rev. 20:11-15).
 All the raised dead are cast into the lake of fire.
 Then comes the new heavens and earth, and the eternal state (Rev. 21:1-8).